Simple-Robotics/aligator/README.md

 ./scripts/runbench.sh
 ```

-We also provide a [shorthand](scripts/make_flamegraph.sh) script for using [Flame Graphs](https://github.com/brendangregg/FlameGraph).
+For evaluating performance, we would recommend using [Flame Graphs](https://github.com/brendangregg/FlameGraph).

-If you have the Rust toolchain and `cargo` installed, however, we advise you install [cargo-flamegraph](https://github.com/flamegraph-rs/flamegraph) instead.
-Then, you can create a flame graph in a one-liner, e.g.:
+If you have the Rust toolchain and `cargo` installed, we suggest you install [cargo-flamegraph](https://github.com/flamegraph-rs/flamegraph).
+Then, you can create a flame graph with the following command:

 ```bash
 flamegraph -o my_flamegraph.svg -- ./build/examples/example-croc-talos-arm